 Over the past 30 years, the coal refuse reclamation to energy industry in Pennsylvania alone has removed and consumed more than 225 million tons of coal refuse, reclaimed at least 7,200 acres of previously scarred land, and eliminated a major source of acid mine drainage polluting over 1,200 miles of waterways, but there is still more work to be done.
-According to Pennsylvania's inventory of abandoned mine land (AML) sites maintained by the Department of Environmental Protection, approximately 770 coal refuse banks covering 8,300 acres containing nearly 220 million tons of coal refuse remain un-reclaimed.
+According to Pennsylvania's inventory of abandoned mine land (AML) sites, about 770 coal refuse banks covering 8,300 acres containing nearly 220 million tons of coal refuse are still unremediated.
 There are also about 92 active coal refuse fires burning in the Commonwealth releasing uncontrolled emissions into the air.
 It is estimated that it will cost the state over \$5 billion to address the remaining AML problems.